Introduction

 Tiered storage is an approach that categorises data based on specific access and performance criteria, storing it in multiple layers.
 Each tier represents a different type of storage media, often varying in speed and cost.

 - Cold storage utilises low-cost media such as tape drives or cloud archival solutions, ideal for infrequently accessed data.
+Cloud providers offer dedicated cold-tier products — Amazon S3 Glacier Instant Retrieval, Azure Archive Storage, and Google Cloud Archive, among others — that can store data for a fraction of the cost of standard object storage.

 By utilising tiered storage, businesses can strategically allocate resources to different types of data, optimising both expenditure and data accessibility.
+The underlying principle is straightforward: match the cost of storage to the value and access frequency of the data it holds.

 Benefits of Tiered Storage Strategies